platformsh/platformsh-docs/docs/src/environments/default-environment.md

 ---
-title: "Renaming the default branch"
+title: Rename the default environment
-sidebarTitle: "Rename the default branch"
 description: |
-    See how to change the name of your default/production branch after creating a project.
+    See how to change the name of your default/production environment after creating a project.
+aliases:
+  - /guides/general/default-branch.html
 ---

 You can set the name of your default/production branch when creating a project.